About Your Colposcopy

 How do I prepare for a Colposcopy?

 Do not have sex or use creams in the vagina for 24 hours before your colposcopy appointment.
 If you are having heavy bleeding with your monthly period, please call (919) 966-2281 to reschedule your appointment.
 Light bleeding is not a problem.
 You should eat before coming to the clinic.
+Unless you have been advised otherwise, you may take ibuprofen or Tylenol one hour before your visit.

 During Your Colposcopy